riclolsen/json-scada/src/mqtt-sparkplug/README.md

 * _**activeNodeName**_ [String] - Name of the protocol driver that is currently active.
 This is updated by the drivers for redundancy control.**Optional**.
 * _**activeNodeKeepAliveTimeTag**_ [Date] - This is updated regularly  by the active driver. **Optional**.

-## Configure client connections to MQTT brokers
+## Configure client connection to MQTT broker

 Each instance for this driver can have just one connection defined that must be described in the _protocolConnections_ collection.